Boat building: Wood

-Lashed-lug, is a boat-building techniques of the Austronesian peoples.
-It is characterized by the use of sewn holes and later dowels ("treenails") to stitch planks edge-to-edge.
-The planks are further lashed together and onto ribs with fiber ropes wrapped around protruding carved lugs on the inside surfaces.
-This is a shell-first (or planking first) method of construction The seams between planks are also sealed with absorbent tapa bark and fiber that expands when wet or caulked with resin-based preparations.

 Metal

 Iron and steel

 Either used in sheet or alternatively, plate for all-metal hulls or for isolated structural members.
 It is strong, but heavy (despite the fact that the thickness of the hull can be less).
 It is generally about 30% heavier than aluminium and somewhat more heavy than polyester.
 The material rusts unless protected from water (this is usually done by means of a covering of paint).
 Modern steel components are welded or bolted together.
 As the welding can be done very easily (with common welding equipment), and as the material is very cheap, it is a popular material with amateur builders.
 Also, amateur builders which are not yet well established in building steel ships may opt for DIY construction kits.
 If steel is used, a zinc layer is often applied to coat the entire hull.
 It is applied after sandblasting (which is required to have a cleaned surface) and before painting.
 The painting is usually done with lead paint (Pb3O4).
 Optionally, the covering with the zinc layer may be left out, but it is generally not recommended.
 Zinc anodes also need to be placed on the ship's hull.
 Until the mid-1900s, steel sheets were riveted together.